04foxsec/pokerth/headless.md

 ![alt text](https://github.com/04foxsec/pokerth/blob/main/pics/pths_internet3e.png "Server connectivity error")

-Just click connect again and it will let you in some time.
+Just try to re-connect to Internet Game and it will let you in some time.

 Enjoy!